Abhilash1993/algorithms/README.md

-# react-setup-w3
+# Algorithms:
-React setup with webpack 3
+Implementation of basic algorithms

 #### take a pull
 #### npm install